 Kia Wright Kia Wright

-How to optimize fat loss / body composition
+How to optimize for fat loss / body composition

-Why: Protein and healthy fats are digested more slowly, helping you feel full for longer.
+Focus on eating protein and healthy fats, which are digested more slowly and help you feel full for longer.

-Sugar and high-glycemic carbs are more quickly digested, so you might feel hungry again more quickly.
-They’re also what we tend to overeat more than protein or healthy fats.
+Sugar and high-glycemic carbs are more quickly digested, and can make you feel hungry again more quickly.
+We also tend to more easily overeat carbs than protein and healthy fats.

-Why: Protein and healthy fats are digested more slowly, helping you feel full for longer.
+Focus on eating protein and healthy fats, which are digested more slowly and help you feel full for longer.

-Sugar and high-glycemic carbs are more quickly digested, so you might feel hungry again more quickly.
-They’re also what we tend to overeat more than protein or healthy fats.
+Sugar and high-glycemic carbs are more quickly digested, and can make you feel hungry again more quickly.
+We also tend to more easily overeat carbs than protein and healthy fats.

 Read More